If you’re contributing to a retirement account in the United States, you’ve probably debated an IRA vs. 401(k).

 “If you’re with a smaller employer, an employer with less than 500 employees, usually it’s going to be cheaper to pick up the employer match and then do your own Roth IRA,” Clark says.

-If for whatever reason your company doesn’t offer a 401(k) match, you can consider opening a Roth IRA first.
+If your company doesn’t offer a 401(k) match, you can consider opening a Roth IRA first.
 Just make sure you’re going to contribute every time you get paid.

 Clark is a huge fan of 401(k) contributions because the money comes out of your paycheck before hitting your bank, taking away any temptation to spend the money.

 3. Turn Toward an IRA